Free Economy Shipping Orders $50+

 Pitbull Lab Mix: Everything You Wanted To Know

-Everyone come closer, today we are on a mission.
-A mission to find the friendliest dog around.
-To find that good boy or girl that knows they’re a good dog and is proud of it.
+Everyone!
+Come closer!
+Because today we are on a mission.
+A mission to find one of the friendliest dogs around.
+We're looking to find that good boy or girl who knows they’re a good dog and is proud of it.
 A dog that represents all dogs.

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet